mXaln/odbtranslation.org/README.md

 ### What is this repository for? ###

-* odbtranslation.org is a website for running translation process through 8 steps (MAST)
+* odbtranslation.org is a website for running translation process through 8 steps
 * It is based on [Novaframework 3.73](http://novaframework.com)

 ### How do I get set up? ###